-The plastic bodyboarder is able to pull the some of the modern bodyboarding tricks including the ARS, el rollo, cutbacks, huge backflips, and a few unnamed maneuvers.
+The plastic bodyboarder is able to pull some of the modern bodyboarding tricks, including the ARS, el rollo, cutbacks, huge backflips, and a few unnamed maneuvers.

 The remote-controlled boogie boarder is not a small toy.
 In fact, it is rather big - around 30 inches - which makes it even more exciting when you're controlling it from the beach.

 "Those who bodyboard will have a greater appreciation knowing how much they need to move their weight around the board to maintain the ideal balance/position in the varying positions on the wave," notes Young.

 The South African inventor had already mastered the art of remote control surfing with his surfer-surfboard models, so the transition to prone riding was relatively easy.

 "The board has plenty of speed.
 In fact, a touch more than what I feel is required.
 Hence, I have decided to rather order and fit a lower revving motor, allowing for more torque and bigger propulsion, i.e., even more punch!"

 The Bro RC Bodyboarder is available for around $1,550.